Anup-Narkhede/AWS-Projects/Deployment of EC2 instance and hosting sample Website using AWSCLI with shell script/README.md

 How is that possible ?

 Here we want to create a basic infrastructure for a website where there is no access to AWS console.
-Initially,  we are creating a VPC  in ap-south-1 region with 2 public subnets.
+Initially,  we are creating a VPC  in ap-south-1 region with 1 public subnet.
 Then the next step is the creation of EC2 instance, which includes selecting an appropriate AMI, Instance type, security groups, key pairs, etc...In this project we are using http as our web-server.
 I have provided here with a detailed command summary that I have executed in the project.

-## Diagram
+## Architecture Diagram

 ![App Screenshot](https://demobucketanup.s3.ap-south-1.amazonaws.com/figma+aws.png)